 Additional Resources

-For more information, please review a list of recent publications on sample size estimations methods for IRGT trials or watch a Methods: Mind the Gap webinar, which provides useful information on their design, analysis, and sample size estimations.
+For more information, please review a list of recent publications on sample size estimation methods for IRGT trials or watch a Methods: Mind the Gap webinar, which provides useful information on their design, analysis, and sample size estimations.

 There are seven steps for each sample size calculation.
 You will be asked to specify the type I error rate and desired power for the test of your intervention effect, the expected distribution of your outcome variable, and the design and analytic plan for your trial.
 You will also be asked to provide estimates of the parameters needed to estimate the sample size required for your study.
 Please note that this sample size calculator assumes the same variance components, ICCs, autocorrelations, and group sizes in all sequences.